Texan - Wine Nerd Herd Member

 An over-generalization, but what I love about Cornas is the rusticity and sometimes feral nature of the wines (which I don’t find in Hermitage or CR) and this ‘05 is in that vein.
 I followed this from pop (after all, we are at the almost 20yr mark) and over the course of three hours.

 Interplay of red and black berry fruits, black pepper, slightly herbal (maybe closer to potpurri floral) aromatically.
 Bright and nimble on the palate, nothing about this is ripe or soft.
 Energetic acidity all the way through surrounded by notes of iron (sanguine-like) and rocky minerality.
 Crunchy red and black fruits (whole-cluster?), hint of gaminess but not in the meaty-style I semi-expected.
 Clean and pure style of Syrah.
 Big structure at the finish…hard to imagine drinking this 10+yrs ago.
-Acidity and tannin will carry this a long time, but I think this is peak window for getting depth of fruit and complexity. — 19 days ago
+Acidity and tannin will carry this a long time, but I think this is peak window for getting depth of fruit and complexity. — 2 months ago

 Not sure I’ve had a 43-44yr old Cali Zinfandel before, but this was a fun pull alongside a friend’s ‘75 Montelena Zinfandel.

 Muddled and faded ruby color.
 Aromatically, it’s mostly herbal, old fig and some tobacco, but there is a little dirty and old red fruit on the palate.
 The most surprising aspect was that there was still a decent amount of tannin on the finish.
 Comparatively, the ‘75 showed much more youthful in color and palate (still retaining a red and black juicy profile).
 Presented both wines blind to a few people and all called old California between 30-40yrs old.
-Cerebral and unique at this point! — 2 days ago
+Cerebral and unique at this point! — a month ago

 One of my bottles from my annual WWC hosting.